theMLtrader/infrared-default-list/README.md

 ### 3. Update JSON files

-1. Navigate to `src/gauges/{network}.json` where `{network}` is the network you're adding to (e.g., "mainnet" for the Berachain mainnet).
+1. Navigate to `src/vaults/{network}.json` where `{network}` is the network you're adding to (e.g., "mainnet" for the Berachain mainnet).

-2. Add your gauge to the `gauges` array in the JSON file.
+2. Add your vault to the `vaults` array in the JSON file.
 Follow this structure:

    ```json
    {